Gynecology: Gynecologist clears up myths

 Which myths do women encounter most frequently in gynecology?

-There is a whole range of myths that repeatedly unsettle women.
-They often concern hormones, contraception and pregnancy, where many misconceptions circulate.
+There are a whole host of myths that repeatedly unsettle women.
+These often relate to hormones, contraception, and pregnancy, areas in which many misconceptions circulate.

 Such myths can lead to women either being unnecessarily afraid or making the wrong decisions.
 It is important to me to address these misconceptions, explain them in an understandable way and thus provide more security.